 Network administrators employ load balancing to enhance reliability and increase resource utilization.
 They do so through the intra-domain routing protocols OSPF [2] and IS-IS [3] that support equal cost multipath.
-An operator of a multi-homed stub network can also use load balancing to select which of its internet service providers will receive which packets [4].
+An operator of a multi-homed stub network can also use load balancing to select which of its internet service providers will receive which packets [4]

-Routers can spread their traffic across multiple equal-cost paths using a per-packet, per-flow, or per-destination policy [8,6].
-In per-flow load balancing, packet backet information acribes each packet to a flow, and the router forwards all packets belonging to a sum flow to the same interface.
-A large part of the packet of the pack
+Routers can spread their traffic across multiple equal-cost paths using a per-packet, per-flow, or per-destination policy [5, 6].
+In per-flow load balancing, packet header information ascribes each packet to a flow, and the router forwards all packets belonging to a same flow to the same interface.
+A natural flow identifier is the classic five-tuple of fields from the IP header and either the TCP or UDP headers: Source Address, Destination Address, Protocol, Source Port, and Destination Port.
+We found through our experiments that routers use various combinations of these fields, as well as three other fields: the IP Type of Service (TOS), and the ICMP Code and Checksum fields.
+We leave an exhaustive study of which header fields serve for load balancing, and in precisely which ways, to future work.

 Per-flow load balancing ensures that packets from the same flow are delivered in order.
-Per-packet load balaning makes no attempt to keep packets from the same flow together, and focuses purely on maintaining an even load.
-Per-destination load balancing, as it directs packets based upon of per-flow load balancing, as it directs packets based upon the destination IP address.
-Surf. as it disregards ource in-
+Per-packet load balancing makes no attempt to keep packets from the same flow together, and focuses purely on maintaining an even load.
+Per-destination load balancing could be seen as a coarse form of per-flow load balancing, as it directs packets based upon the destination IP address.
+But, as it disregards source in-